mach-composer/mach-composer-cli/docs/src/reference/syntax/sites.md

 - **`name`** - (Required) Reference to a [component](./components.md) definition
 - `variables` - Variables for this component
-- `secrets` - Variables for this component that should be stored in a encrypted key-value store
+- `secrets` - Variables for this component that should be stored in an encrypted key-value store
 - `store_variables` - [commercetools store](#stores)-specific variables for this component
 - `store_secrets` - [commercetools store](#stores)-specific variables for this
-  component that should be stored in a encrypted key-value store
+  component that should be stored in an encrypted key-value store
 - `health_check_path` - Defines a custom healthcheck path.<br>
   Overwrites the default `health_check_path` defined in the component definition
 - `sentry` - [Sentry configuration](#sentry_1) block